MartinWinton/Twitter/README.md

 The following **additional** features are implemented:

 - [x] When favoriting or retweeting tweets, optimistic selection is implemented.
 For example, when favoriting on a bad connection, the favorte icon and counter update, but switch back if the POST request is not fufilled.
+- [x] Similar to the twitter app, countdown chagnes to yellow if 20 and below and red if 0 and below.
+Allows users to reach negative number.
+However, when a red number is reached, Twitter button turns gray and users cannot tweet
+- [x] When favoriting on retweeting on a tweet details page, the timeline page is automatically updated upon return
+- [x] Detail tweet view displays exact time tweet was tweeted

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):